TassioCarmo/havard-cs50x-week4-memory/README.md

 The compiler is smart enough to know that if you add 1 to  pointer, that is the same as saying go one more piece of data-- not just one byte-- so if it's an int, move four.
 If it's a second int, move eight.
 If it's a third int, move 12.
 Pointer arithmetic handles that annoying arithmetic for you so you can just think of this as a number after a number after a number that are back to back to back but not one byte apart, but four bytes apart.

+an array really can be treated as the address of the first element in that array.
+The difference is that there's no secret backslash zero anywhere.